JaysonPasquier/ModDeck/new version/README.md

-# ModDeck v2
+# ModDeck v3

-A modern, feature-rich Twitch chat widget for streamers and moderators.
+A modern, feature-rich Twitch chat widget with advanced moderation tools for streamers and moderators.

+## 🎉 What's New in v3

+ModDeck v3 represents a complete transformation with:
+- **🎨 Complete UI Modernization**: Glass morphism design, responsive layout, modern animations
+- **🔧 Advanced Moderation System**: Full Twitch Helix API integration with comprehensive moderation tools
+- **🌍 Complete French Localization**: Full bilingual support with proper translations
+- **📱 Mobile & Tablet Support**: Responsive design that works on all screen sizes
+- **⚡ Performance Improvements**: Optimized rendering and better memory management

+See the [CHANGELOG.md](changelog/v3.md) for detailed information about all changes.

 ## Features